We provide guidance documents and technical notes for dam ownership, new dam construction, and for modification of existing dams.

 - PMP 1-hr — 1-hour local storm PMP, inches

 - PMP 24-hr — 24-hour general storm PMP, inches

 - Part IV - Dam Design and Construction — This document outlines a rational engineering approach to address the majority of cases.
 Individual projects may pose unique problems that require specialized measures.
 Where engineers face such cases, it will be their responsibility to demonstrate that their approach satisfactorily addresses the pertinent engineering issues.

 Technical tools & materials

-- Hydraulic computations for open spillways and riprap-lined channels — This zip file of Microsoft Excel spreadsheets includes a stage-discharge curve for the spillway, drawdown from critical flow to supercritical uniform flow in steep channels, and stability calculations for loose riprap.
-Template spreadsheets and worked examples are provided, along with a separate set of instructions and tips (Instruct.doc) for using the spreadsheets.
-We recommend reading Instruct.doc before getting into the spreadsheets.
+- Hydraulic computations for open spillways and riprap-lined channels — Updated Oct.
+2021.
+This zip file of Microsoft Excel spreadsheets includes a stage-discharge curve for the spillway, drawdown from critical flow to supercritical uniform flow in steep channels, and stability calculations for loose riprap.
+New features include provisions for using metric units, and an algorithm for estimating energy losses at the spillway overflow.
+Template spreadsheets and worked examples are provided, along with a set of instructions and guidance (Instruct_Spillway_2021.PDF) for using the spreadsheets.
+We recommend reading the instructions before using the spreadsheets.

-- Hydraulic computations for drop inlet spillways — This zip file of Microsoft Excel spreadsheets includes a stage-discharge curve for the spillway, flow surges and pressure fluctuations in the outlet pipe, and downstream tailwater conditions.
-Template spreadsheets and worked examples are provided, along with a separate set of instructions and tips for using the spreadsheets.
-NOTE: We recommend reading "Instruct.doc" before getting into the spreadsheets.
+- Hydraulic computations for drop inlet spillways — Updated May 2022.
+This zip file of Microsoft Excel spreadsheets includes a stage-discharge curve for the spillway, flow surges and pressure fluctuations in the outlet pipe, air vent sizing, and downstream tailwater conditions.
+New features include provisions for using metric units.
+Template spreadsheets and worked examples are provided, along with a set of instructions and guidance (Instruct_DropIn_2022.PDF) for using the spreadsheets.
+We recommend reading the instructions before getting into the spreadsheets.